mikaelsand/LogicAppsSearchTrigger/Documentation.md

 - The searchlist is an array of all the values you wish to match.
 - Run the SeachTriggers.ps1 and watch it work.
 - A search-hit will save a file to a folder in the same directory.
-- The name of the file is the hit search term and the Logic App RunID.
+- The name of the file is the body level property and the Logic App RunID.

 # Documentation